 Smegma in dogs can be considered a problem when your dog has issues related to its smegma such as excessive dripping, foul-smelling drip and excessive licking.

 There can be various causes for the above-mentioned problems.
 Look at the causes below

 1. Bacterial infections

 Any of these health issues can make the dog smegma problematic.

-It is important for every dog owner to observe your dog’s symptoms very carefully to identify an underlying health problem easily and also at an early stage itself.
-Most of the times a dog smegma infection indicates an underlying health issue.
+It is important for every dog owner to observe your dog’s symptoms very carefully to identify any underlying health problem easily and also at an early stage itself.
+Most of the time a dog smegma infection indicates an underlying health issue.

 2. Discharge that contains mucus, pus or blood.
 You have to differentiate properly between smegma discharge and other kinds of pus discharge.